 10. Use exclusivity for allegiance.
 Followers close to the leader or leaders feel like insiders.
 Everyone else is on the outside, though they long to be in that inner circle.

 Have you ever experienced this kind of situation?
 What did you do?
 How did you heal in the aftermath?
-And what can we do as responsible Christ followers to expose this kind of spiritual abuse?
+And what can we do as responsible Christ followers to expose this kind of spiritual abuse in the church?
 What can we do as leaders to follow in the gentle footsteps of Jesus?